NuevoFoundation/workshops/content/english/python-pixel/colors_and_pixels/basic-of-colors.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-ior2GcSYa4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Basics of Colors
-While going through all kinds of pictures online, have you ever questioned how  those pictures get their colors?
+While going through all kinds of pictures online, have you ever questioned how those pictures got their colors?
 Actually, computers have *RGB* *mode* to represent colors.

 ## RGB format
 In Python, we follow a specific format when defining colors: